HR-CMGT/PRG04-2023-2024/snippets/ui.md

         })
         this.addChild(this.scoreText)

-        this.healthbar = new Actor({x: 10, y: 40, color: Color.Green, width: 200, height: 20})
+        // healthbar is een actor met achtergrond kleur this.healthbar = new Actor({x: 10, y: 40, color: Color.Green, width: 200, height: 20})
         this.healthbar.graphics.anchor = Vector.Zero
         this.addChild(this.healthbar)

+        // zelf vormen tekenen: Circle, Polygon, Rectangle const whiteborder = new Rectangle({
+            width: 300,
+            height: 40,
+            color: Color.fromRGB(255, 255, 255, 0.4)
+        })
+        this.border = new Actor()
+        this.border.graphics.use(whiteborder)
+        this.border.pos = new Vector(800, 200)
     }

     updateScore() {